electron/electron/docs/api/system-preferences.md

 Returns:

 * `event` Event
-* `newColor` String - The new RGBA color the user assigned to be there system accent color.
+* `newColor` String - The new RGBA color the user assigned to be their system accent color.

 ### Event: 'color-changed' _Windows_